15 Mistakes I Made in Japan (So You Don't Have To)

 8. Wearing Shoes Indoors

 This one is serious.
-Wearing shoes inside a Japanese home, traditional restaurant, or ryokan is like...
-I don't know, blowing your nose at a dinner table.
+Wearing shoes inside a Japanese home, traditional restaurant, or ryokan is like... well, blowing your nose at a dinner table.
 Just don't.

 Look for the raised floor or the shoe shelves at the entrance.
 If you see slippers lined up, that's your cue.

 Extra level:Toilet slippers stay in the toilet room.
 Do NOT walk back into the main room wearing them.
-I did this at a ryokan in Hakone and my Japanese friend's face was... memorable.
+Slip up at a ryokan in Hakone and your Japanese host's face will be... memorable.

 9. Eating While Walking